 In November 2024, the NSW Government introduced into Parliament the FOGO Recycling Bill 2024.
 The Bill mandates the source separated collection of FOGO waste for all NSW households by 1 July 2030 and for select businesses and institutions in stages from 1 July 2026.

-The presentation will outline the intent of the approach to the mandatesBill and provide an update on the next steps, including developing an exemptions pathway and establishment of a FOGO Implementation Advisory Panel.
+The presentation will outline the intent of the approach to the mandates and provide an update on the next steps, including developing an exemptions pathway and establishment of a FOGO Implementation Advisory Panel.